-An archeologist was digging around the pyramids of ancient Egypt.
-He discovered a mummie covered in chocolate and nuts.
+An archeologist was digging around the pyramids of Ancient Egypt.
+He discovered a mummy covered in chocolate and nuts.

-On further investigation the mummie was identified as pharaoh roche.
+On further investigation the mummy was identified as Pharaoh Roche.

 We are going to look at the surface area of pyramids here.